o3de/o3de/README.md

 1. The configuration of the solution is complete.
 You are now ready to create a project and build the engine.

-For more details, refer to [Setting up O3DE from GitHub](https://o3de.org/docs/welcome-guide/setup/setup-from-github/) in the documentation.
+For more details on the steps above, refer to [Setting up O3DE from GitHub](https://o3de.org/docs/welcome-guide/setup/setup-from-github/) in the documentation.

 ### Setting up new projects and building the engine